TejasDS13/data-analytics-projects/powerbi-pizza-sales/readme.md

 - **Highest Revenue Pizza:** The "Thai Chicken Pizza" generates the most revenue.

 ## How to View
-1. Download the `Final Project.pbix` file from this repository.
+1. Download the `pizza analysis.pbix` file from this repository.
 2. Open the file using Power BI Desktop to interact with the dashboard.